Samsung to Shut Down Major Mobile App, Shares Details on Deadline and Alternatives for Users

-• Samsung has made known that it will discontinue Samsung Messages, giving users a clear deadline
+• Samsung has stated that it would discontinue its messaging service, giving users a deadline

-• With this, users will no longer be able to send texts through the app after the shutdown
+• Users will no longer be able to send texts through Samsung Messages after it shuts down

-• Users have now been advised to switch to Google Messages, which offers features such as RCS
+• Users have been advised to switch to Google Messages, which offers users some extra features

 South Korean tech brand Samsung has disclosed its decision to shut down its main messaging app, Samsung Messages.

-The company has therefore advised users to switch to Google Messages ahead of a scheduled shutdown in July 2026.
+The company has advised users to switch to Google Messages ahead of a scheduled shutdown of the service in July 2026.

 Samsung, App, Phones, Shutdown, Phone Users, New Alternative

-Samsung has announced its decision to shut down a major mobile application.
+Samsung announces its decision to shut down a major mobile application in July 2026, warning users to use an alternative app.
 Photo cedit: @Nur Photo, @Chung Sung-Jun/Getty Images

 Source: Getty Images